 Seventy percent of the CORE Fund will be allocated to Collaborative CORE grants.
 These grants will be awarded to Collaboratives focused on young children (birth to age 8, including prenatal) and their families with low income using the conditions of Collective Impact and a 2-Generational Approach.
 CORE grants will be 3-year investments and will begin January 2018.

-APPLY FOR A CORE COLLABORATIVE GRANT
+INTERESTED IN APPLYING FOR A CORE COLLABORATIVE GRANT?